 PAYE (Pay As You Earn) for foreign workers

-The PAYE scheme is a new and simplified tax scheme for foreign workers.
+The PAYE scheme is a tax scheme for foreign workers.
 You pay tax under the PAYE scheme when you have short work stays in Norway or the first year that you’re a resident for tax purposes in Norway.
 You have to meet certain criteria in order to take part in the scheme.
 The PAYE scheme is a voluntary taxation scheme.

 When you take part in the PAYE scheme, you do not receive a tax return and tax assessment notice for your salary.
 Instead, you’ll receive a receipt for PAYE tax, which shows how much salary and tax your employer has reported to the Tax Administration.

 The receipt for PAYE tax for the 2019 income year will be available in Altinn for most participants.
 It will also be shown on the page My tax.
 You’ll receive a text message and e-mail when your receipt for PAYE tax is ready.
 If you`re not an online user, you’ll receive the receipt by post.

 Read below to learn more about the scheme, the criteria for taking part in the PAYE scheme, and how you may choose to be taxed under the general tax rules instead.

 How to take part in the PAYE scheme